nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 The `DialogueLabel` typing speed can be configured in your balloon by changing the `seconds_per_step` property.
 It will also automatically wait for a brief time when it encounters characters specified in the `pause_at_characters` property (by default, just ".").

+## Using a custom `current_scene` implementation

+If your game has its own method of managing what the "current scene" is then you might want to pass an overridden `Callable` to `DialogueManager.get_current_scene`.
+The built-in implementation looks at `get_tree().current_scene` before assuming the last child of `get_tree().root` is the current scene.
+If that doesn't work for you game then you can pass in a `Callable` that returns a `Node` that represents what the current scene is.

 ## Generating Dialogue Resources at runtime

 If you need to construct a dialogue resource at runtime you can use `create_resource_from_text(string)`: